 Two mobs standing guard near Jeonpo Café Street.
 Busan, South Korea. © Matt Lemon Photography.
 All Rights Reserved.

-When I started searching for information about the South Korean mob, I stumbled upon a very interesting dissertation written by Jonson Nathaniel Porteux, titled “Police, Paramilitaries, Nationalists and Gangsters: The Processes of State Building in Korea”.
+When I started searching for information about the South Korean mob, I stumbled upon a very interesting dissertation, written by Jonson Nathaniel Porteux and titled “Police, Paramilitaries, Nationalists and Gangsters: The Processes of State Building in Korea”.
 (Porteux submitted it in 2013 in partial fulfilment of the requirements for a doctoral degree in Political Science at the University of Michigan.
 It is publicly available here.)
 In December 2014, the Joongang Daily, one of the three biggest South Korean newspapers, reported about his research in an article titled “Doctoral candidate shadows gangster elite”.

 Porteux’ dissertation is neither a story solely about South Korea, nor about organised crime, but instead it explores state-non-state collaboration in the area of criminal violence.
 As Porteux explains, symbiotic relationships between state- and non-state actors are surprisingly common, blurring the lines between legitimate and illegitimate use of violence and allowing political actors to circumvent democratic checks on state authority.
 While previous research has linked illicit violence to weak or failing states, Porteux’ study is unique as he focuses on both economically and politically developed governments.
 He argues that the state monopoly over the use of violence purposefully varies and that political actors sub-contract violence in order to extend their reach and expand their forces.
 However, sub-contracting serves two goals beyond an expansion of forces.
 First, it allows political actors to distance themselves from police actions deemed illiberal — and hence unpopular — by society.
 Second, because criminal groups are extra-legal organisations, subcontracting allows the state to avoid transparency and accountability constraints.
-Therefore, choice to subcontract is not only conditioned by the respective end goal, but also by social pressures regarding appropriate means to bring about preferred outcomes.
+Therefore, the choice to subcontract is not only conditioned by the respective end goal, but also by social pressures regarding appropriate means to bring about preferred outcomes.
 Importantly, the political payoffs from subcontracting are high in states with high levels of operational capacity, as they can best manage the potential risk that criminal groups metastasise and challenge state authority directly.
 In order to write his dissertation, Porteux spent a year in South Korea to interview members of the police, prosecutors, journalists, members of organised crime gangs, and victims.
 (This paragraph is a slightly altered and shortened version of the abstract of Porteux’ dissertation.)

 The art to look the other way while looking straight at it

 Porteux’ research is highly interesting and it overlaps with my own where the government’s tolerance of and collaboration in illegal activities is concerned.
-While crackdowns on sex businesses in South Korea are more frequent than generally assumed, there is no denying that the sex industry flourishes nevertheless, which doesn’t come as a surprise given that interviewees have repeatedly told me of tip-offs ahead of crackdowns for business owners with the right connections to the police.
+While crackdowns on sex businesses in South Korea are more frequent than generally assumed, there is no denying that they flourish nevertheless, which doesn’t come as a surprise given that interviewees have repeatedly told me of tip-offs ahead of crackdowns for business owners with the right connections to the police.
 As Porteux writes, “tolerated illegal activities by the government in turn led to increased opportunities for police-organized crime collaboration in policing and maintaining order” in areas where those activities take place.